-An email marketing platform like Mailchimp makes it easy to build and run targeted campaigns.
-And the good news is that by integrating it with OnePageCRM, you can create segments (based on your inside lead information) straight from your CRM account.
+Mailchimp and other email marketing platforms make building and running targeted campaigns easy.
+And the good news is that by integrating them with OnePageCRM, you can create segments (based on your inside lead information) straight from your CRM account.

 When it comes to the speed of analyzing campaign performance, digital marketing leaves the traditional one in the dust, holding its hat, and wondering what just happened.
 You don’t have to wait a month just to analyze the ROI of that ad banner anymore.
 And you can see the success rate of an email campaign in a day.

 But how would you know if your campaign is “the best it can be”?
 Or if anything can be improved to, say, increase its CTRs?
 Enter A/B testing.
 You can (and should) test everything.

 So start with a subject line, the email’s length, tone, imagery (or its absence), and calls to action.
 You can even give different button colors a try if you like.
 Because by changing one aspect of your email and running a test, you can identify the one that makes a difference and replicate your success.

 According to Mailchimp, you can get an 80% accurate A/B test result of open rates in two hours, of clicks in one hour, and of its impact on the revenue in under twelve hours.

 Conveniently, with the OnePageCRM and Mailchimp integration, you can track the results of your campaigns and A/B tests without leaving your CRM account.

 To sum it up: Level up your email marketing with Mailchimp CRM integration